Faceunity/FUZegoExpressVideoDemo/README.md

 ## FAQ

-1. `The app ID "im.zego.ZegoExpressExample-iOS-OC" cannot be registered to your development team.
+1. `The app ID "im.zego.ZegoExpressExample" cannot be registered to your development team.
 Change your bundle identifier to a unique string to try again.`

     Refer to **Modify Bundle Identifier and Apple Developer Certificate** above, switch to your own development certificate in `Targets` -> `Signing & Capabilities` and modify `Bundle Identifier` before running.